-In the instant case, the transfer of the intertie is subject to the guidance set forth in Notice 88-129, Notice 90-60, and Notice 2001-82 for the following reasons: (1) the Project is a Qualifying Facility under the Public Utilities Regulatory Policies Act of 1978 as contemplated under Notice 88-129; (2) Generator and Taxpayer have entered into a long-term interconnection agreement; (3) the intertie will be used in connection with Generator's sale of electricity wheeled over Taxpayer's transmission grid to third parties; (4) the cost of the intertie will not be included in Taxpayer's rate base; (5) no more than five percent of the projected total power flows over the intertie will flow to the Qualifying Facility during the first ten taxable years beginning with the year in which the intertie is placed in service; (6) ownership of the electricity wheeled will not be with Generator prior to its transmission on the grid; and (7) the cost of the intertie will be capitalized by Generator as an intangible asset and recovered using the straight-line method over a useful life of 20 years.
-Thus, we conclude that the transfer of the intertie by Generator to Taxpayer meets the safe harbor requirements of Notice 88-129, as amended and modified by Notice 90-60 and Notice 2001-82.
+In the instant case, the transfer of the intertie is subject to the guidance set forth in Notice 88-129, Notice 90-60, and Notice 2001-82 for the following reasons: (1) Project is a Qualifying Facility under the Public Utilities Regulatory Policies Act of 1978 as contemplated under Notice 88-129; (2) County, Utility, and X have entered into a long-term interconnection service agreement; (3) the intertie will be used in connection with sales of electricity wheeled over Utility's transmission grid to third parties; (4) the cost of the intertie will not be included in Utility's rate base; (5) no more than five percent of the projected total power flows over the intertie will flow to the Qualifying Facility during the first ten taxable years beginning with the year in which the intertie is placed in service; (6) ownership of the electricity wheeled will not be with County prior to its transmission on the grid; and (7) the cost of the intertie will be capitalized by Project as an intangible asset and recovered using the straight-line method over a useful life of 20 years.
+Thus, we conclude that the transfer of the intertie by County to Utility meets the safe harbor requirements of Notice 88-129, as amended and modified by Notice 90-60 and Notice 2001-82.